eibar-japan/eibar-student/README.md

 ## Authors

-[Ian Cameron](https://github.com/iankameron) initiated this project as a part of the Code Chrysalis coding bootcamp curriculum, specifically the "Polyglottal week", where students are given 5 days to create a full-stack app with a technology they've **never used before**.
+[Ian Cameron](https://github.com/iankameron) initiated this project as a part of the Code Chrysalis coding bootcamp curriculum, specifically the "Polyglottal week", where students are given 5 days to create a full-stack app with a technology they've never used before.

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License